FuseByExample/microservice-camel-in-action/readme.md

     private Endpoint httpEndpoint;
 ```

-* Build and deploy the pod of Camel REST Client
+* Build and deploy the pod of the Camel REST Client

 ```
-    export KUBERNETES_DOMAIN=vagrant.f8
-    export DOCKER_HOST=tcp://172.28.128.4:2375
     mvn -Pf8-local-deploy
 ```

-* Verify in openshift / Fabric console that the pods, service, controller have been created
+* Verify in OpenShift / Fabric console that the pods, service, controller have been created

 ```
 oc get pods